Jaisukhlal Hathi

-Jaisukhlal Hathi (19 January 1909 – 2 February 1982) was born in Muli, Saurashtra, which is in the Indian state of Gujarat.
+Jaisukhlal Hathi (19 January 1909 – 2 February 1982) was an Indian politician.
+Born in Muli, Saurashtra, which is in the Indian state of Gujarat.
 He served as a Union Minister in the Indian Government and also as governor of Punjab and Haryana.
 He was a member of the Constituent Assembly, Lok Sabha, and Rajya Sabha.
 He was born in 1909 and died in 1982.

 Early life

 His father Lalshankar Hathi was from Saurashtra.
 He married Padmavati on 27 May 1927, and he had four sons and one daughter.
 He studied at Alfred High School in Rajkot district, after which he moved to Bombay and cleared the Advocates Examination to join the Bar Council.

 Administrative career

 In 1943, he was appointed District and Sessions Judge in the erstwhile Rajkot State.
 In 1948, he became the Chief Secretary of the erstwhile Princely State of Saurashtra.

 Parliamentary career

 He was a member of the Constituent Assembly (1946-47) representing the State of Saurashtra.
 He was also elected to the Provisional Parliament in 1950.
 He served as a member of the Rajya Sabha from 3 April 1952 to 12 March 1957; and in 1957, he was elected to the Second Lok Sabha representing the Indian National Congress.
 Hathi was elected to Rajya Sabha in April 1962 and served till 3 April 1968, following which he was reelected the same day and served till 2 April 1974.